CareTech-at-UCI/.github/profile/README.md

 **Core Values**

 - **Inclusivity**: Each person on the team should be open to working with each and every member.
-As you work on your projects, inclusivity should be kept in mind.
-This value cannot be applied to every project but inclusivity is extremely important in healthcare, and as we make our websites, we should eventually try to make our projects inclusive.
-For example, such as using **WCAG Guidelines for people with disabilities.**
+Throughout our projects, we always keep inclusivity in mind.
+This value cannot be applied to every project but inclusivity is extremely important in healthcare.

-- **Collaboration:** As a member of this Tech Committee, they should strive to work with their teammates when needed.
-Since we are a team, I hope we can listen to everyone’s ideas and manage disagreements professionally.
+- **Collaboration:** When needed, we strive to work with our teammates.
+At CareTech, we value everyone's ideas and manage disagreements professionally.
 As long as both sides are open to listen and adapt, then we can work together to make quality work.

-- **Quality:** We should always strive to make our projects with **high quality.** As we hope to have our projects help people in the medical setting, these should always be made with the goal of having it be **high quality.** When making these projects, there should be an idea of **Who** is the population this project is trying to help with.
+- **Quality:** We should always strive to make our projects with **high quality.** As we hope to have our projects help people in the medical setting, these should always be made with the goal of having it be **high quality.**

 <!--
 🙋‍♀️ A short introduction - what is your organization all about?